eramoss/mangabit/README.md

 ## Features

 <div align="left">
-Features:
+Features to create:

-* Track all sources from MyAnimeList.
+* upload a torrent file of a chapter on nyaa.si.
-* Download and upload entries in torrent network.
+* download a torrent file just by name of chapter from nyaa.si.
-* Local reading of content.
+* list all chapters from a manga.
-* Beauty layout.
+* parse a torrent file of a chapter into a page to read.
-* Download sources.
+* layout.
 </div>

 ## Contributing